-If you are joining our London or Middle East training contract, we prefer you to take three “City” electives on Corporate and Banking topics.
+If you are joining our London office, we prefer you to take three “City” electives on Corporate and Banking topics.
 These are Private Acquisitions, Debt Finance and Equity Finance.
 If, however, you have a particular interest in Commercial Litigation or Commercial Property, then we would not object to your substituting one of these for one of the Banking topics.
 If you are joining our Milton Keynes & Watford training contract, please study Advanced Commercial Property and Advanced Commercial Litigation and one City elective of your choice.

 I am currently taking the GDL.
 Should I submit an application as a law applicant?

 No, you are still considered a non-law applicant until you have completed your GDL in its entirety.
 Please submit an application as a non-law applicant.

 Which departments will I sit in during my training contract?

 We try to work with our trainees to get an understanding of their legal and departmental preferences and place them in seats that meet their individual career aims.
 For training contracts in London, your two years of training will consist of four six-month seats.
 You must complete a seat in Banking and Finance and a seat where you will gain contentious experience.
 You may also have the opportunity to work abroad, or go on a client secondment.
 Whatever seats you are allocated, you’ll enjoy the support of a dedicated supervisor to guide you through the transition to becoming a solicitor.

 For training contracts in Milton Keynes & Watford, your two years of training will consist of four six-month seats.
 We currently have seats in Corporate, Dispute Resolution, Financial Litigation, Real Estate, Property Litigation, Construction and Employment.
 All trainees must complete one non-contentious transactional seat (e.g. Corporate or Real Estate) and one contentious seat.

 What training will I receive?